troy-skim/github-classroom-practice-run-java/README.md

 ### Folder structure

-Each Java project has several important directories:
+Each Java project will have several important directories:

 - `src` - contains the Java source code for the project (i.e. `.java` files)
 - `lib` - contains any dependencies (other libraries of code that the project depends upon to work)